agao1224/agao1224.github.io/_projects/papers.md

 category: fun
 ---

 I was very interested in Physics back in high school, and I did some work which got accepted at SPIE Photonics West.
 [One paper](https://doi.org/10.1117/12.2546519) was published my junior year, and [the other](https://doi.org/10.1117/12.2578643) my senior year.
-I didn't think this deserved an entirely different section on my website, so I thought I'd just put it under `Projects`.